 July 25, 2008This week brought the long-anticipated but no less vaguely sad news that 411 Video Magazine’s life support was finally pulled by the core bros over at Wasserman Media Group.
 (Commentary by another recent Wasserman acquisition: “I’m still creatively in control of the site.”
 Live and learn…)

 411 has existed on the fringes now for a good while, and it’s been like a decade since new issues were met with any kind of anticipation.
 So in a way it’s impressive they made it this far, but wonders never cease when it comes to beating dollars out of dead horses in the skateboard industry.
 Look at NSS.
-Shit, look at Duffs.
+Or, look at Duffs.

 These days, though, it would probably come as a surprise to your average New Era’ed hardflipper that people used to pay for 411s, much less subscribe to get it in the mail.
 And among those who do recall 411′s glory days, you’re hard pressed to find anybody wax nostalgic about any issue past 30, with the exception of the Gino/Keenan/Pupecki “Roomies” in 38.
 I’ll go as high as 39 myself, but you know I stay having low standards.